Local government in the United States: County governments

 County governments are organized local governments authorized in state constitutions and statutes.
 Counties and county-equivalents form the first-tier administrative division of the states.
 The county equivalents in Louisiana are called parishes, while those in Alaska are called boroughs.

-All the states are divided into counties or county-equivalents for administrative purposes, although not all counties or county-equivalents have an organized county government.
+All the states are divided into counties or county-equivalents for administrative purposes, with most, although not all counties or county-equivalents, having an organized county government.
 County government has been eliminated throughout Connecticut and Rhode Island, as well as in parts of Massachusetts.
 The Unorganized Borough in Alaska also does not operate under a county level government.

 The specific governmental powers of counties vary widely between the states.
 In some states, mainly in New England, they are primarily used as judicial districts.
 In other states, counties have broad powers in housing, education, transportation and recreation.
 In areas lacking a county government, services are provided either by lower level townships or municipalities, or the state.

 Counties may contain a number of cities, towns, villages, or hamlets.
 Some cities including Philadelphia, Honolulu, San Francisco, Nashville, and Denver are consolidated city-counties, where the municipality and the county have been merged into a unified, coterminous jurisdiction—that is to say, these counties consist in their entirety of a single municipality whose city government also operates as the county government.
 Some counties, such as Arlington County, Virginia, do not have any additional subdivisions.
 Some states contain independent cities that are not part of any county; although it may still function as if it was a consolidated city-county, an independent city was legally separated from any county.
 Some municipalities are in multiple counties; New York City is uniquely partitioned into five boroughs that are each coterminous with a county.